rovidkashyap/csharp_interview_questions/README.md

 33. What is the use of the 'Yield' keyword in C#? <br />
 34. Is it possible to restrict object creation in C#? <br />
 35. Can you inherit Enum in C#? <br />
+36. Is it possible to achieve method extension using Interface? <br />
+37. Can the method return multiple values at a time? <br />
+38. What are the Design Patterns in .Net? <br />
+39. What are types of Design Patterns? <br />
+40. What is the difference between Static Class and Singelton Class?< br />